 Most experts believe the year-end review isn’t sufficient for today’s performance management processes.
 “Once-a-year goals are too ‘batched’ for a real-time world,” Buckingham and Goodall claim, “and conversations about year-end ratings are generally less valuable than conversations conducted in the moment about actual performance.”
 The WorldatWork survey corroborates this notion, finding that the top challenge HR senior executives reported was that “managers are unable to have difficult performance discussions.”

-Recognizing these inherent flaws in the standard performance management system, a few innovative companies are trying something new.
-In discussing the change at their own company, Buckingham and Goodall said, “We are in need of something nimbler, real-time, and more individualized—something squarely focused on fueling performance in the future rather than assessing it in the past.”
+Recognising these inherent flaws in the standard performance management system, a few innovative companies are trying something new.
+In discussing the change at their own company, Buckingham and Goodall said, “We are in need of something nimbler, real-time, and more individualised—something squarely focused on fuelling performance in the future rather than assessing it in the past.”